 - Problem-Solving and Data Analysis

-- The SAT also includes some geometry and basic trigonometry.
+- The SAT also has some geometric and basic trigonometric content.

 2. Time Constraints